 2. Budget Meetings

 We set aside time to talk about the budget twice a month – once at the beginning of the month to set up the budget and look over the previous month’s budget, and once mid-month to see if we need to make any adjustments.

 Here’s where you might get frustrated, as in the beginning these meetings can be synonymous with arguing.
 It takes time to figure out a good, working budget.
 It’s hard to change spending habits and compromise.
 By coming together over and over again and discussing finances, you get better at it.
 Habits and perspectives will shift and you’ll find yourselves working together.
 Set aside a block of time when you’re both able to focus fully on each other.
 I find a glass of wine and agreeing to do something fun together when it’s over works miracles on your outlook.

 3. Spending Policy

 We have a specific dollar amount where, if we want to buy something over that number, we agree to check in with the other person first.
 It helps keep spending in check and it avoids any number of arguments that begin with, “You spent how much on what?!”

-By committing to following those three things, we've experienced tremendous rewards in our marriage.
+By committing to following those three things, we’ve experienced tremendous rewards and growth in our marriage.

 - Relief: Knowing that you are on the same page and that you have a plan eliminates stress and worry.